status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/prerequisites.md

     - Install [CMake](https://cmake.org/).

-    - Install [Git for Windows](https://gitforwindows.org/) and use a "Git Bash" shell to clone nimbus-eth1 and build Fluffy.
+    - Install [Git for Windows](https://gitforwindows.org/) and use a "Git Bash" shell to clone nimbus-eth1 and build `nimbus_portal_client`.

 === "Android"

     - Install the [Termux](https://termux.com) app from FDroid or the Google Play store
     - Install a [PRoot](https://wiki.termux.com/wiki/PRoot) of your choice following the instructions for your preferred distribution.
-    The Ubuntu PRoot is known to contain all Fluffy prerequisites compiled on Arm64 architecture (the most common architecture for Android devices).
+    The Ubuntu PRoot is known to contain all `nimbus_portal_client` prerequisites compiled on Arm64 architecture (the most common architecture for Android devices).

     Assuming you use Ubuntu PRoot: